The Camargue France

 Since we are in the preseason, the interest in our purses and bags but apparently not so big.
 And the place also gives the impression of a rather sleepy small town.
 I do not want to be here for holidays.
 Since I can well imagine that the numerous cafes and souvenir shops create hubbub in the city.
 I prefer the quiet salt marshes in the nearby national park.
 There we meet again the elegant flamingos.

-Our conclusion: the Camargue France is a special place
+Our conclusion: Holidays in the Camargue France are something special

-Actually, we already knew it before.
+We actually knew it beforehand.
 The Camargue is a special place.
-Though not quite as original as we had imagined in our imagination.
+If not quite as original as we imagined it to be.
 There are already too many agricultural areas in the outskirts of the Camargue.
-There rice is grown.
-Rows of vines stretch along the road that leads us from Arles here.
+Rice is grown there.
+Rows of grapevines stretch along the road that leads us here from Arles.
 We even see a nightclub on the roadside.
-However, this is now closed again.
-"Because the owner was shot dead by the mafia," explains Michel.
+However, it is now closed again.
+"Because the owner was shot by the mafia," Michel explains.

-However, as we get closer to the sea, the Camargue shows its original character.
-White horses emerge along the road.
-Bulls gleefully chew the hay on their pastures.
+Nevertheless, holidays in the Camargue France are something special.
+However, the closer we get to the sea, the more the Camargue shows its original character.
+White horses appear along the road.
+Bulls chew the hay with relish in their pastures.
 Spoonbills, storks and herons turn their circles over our heads.
 And the sound of the sea lures us to the water.
-Finally, in the Camargue National Park, we also find flamingos fishing for their food in the shallow pools.
+Finally, in the Camargue National Park, we also find flamingos that fish for their food from the water in the shallow pools.
 This is the Camargue we were looking for.

 To experience them, you have to get away from the paved thoroughfares.
 We are glad that we cross it by jeep.
 In the air-conditioned bus, which is only on the tar roads, it is perhaps more comfortable to drive through the region.
 Whether you experience them as intense as we do on these Camargue Tours, I doubt it.
 Michel knows where the animals are.
 He shows us with enthusiasm and gives us his love for the nature of his homeland.
 So we experience the swamps in the Rhone Delta, as we had hoped for.
 Do you want to experience such a four-wheel drive in the Camarque, then you will find this here*.